eisen-ai/eisen-docs/source/eisen/getstarted.rst

 modules are computed.

 Let's take the first declaration making use of EisenModuleWrapper.
-We wrap a VNet object, and we indicate that the fields `['image']` should be taken from each batch and routed to the (only) input this network has.
+We wrap a VNet object, and we indicate that the field list `['image']` should be taken from each batch and routed to the (only) input this network has.
-We also indicate that the only output of the network, should be routed to a `['predictions']` field.
+We also indicate that the only output of the network, should be routed to a `predictions` field.

 The loss is also wrapped, it has two inputs, which will take - in order - the content of `predictions` and `label` to produce an output `dice_loss`.
+Same goes for the metric.

-This may seem complicated, but it gives us the ability of using ANY network written in pytorch, from any code base and any purpose within Eisen by simply specifying how routing should be done.
+This may seem complicated, but it gives us the ability of using ANY network or module from any code base and any purpose within Eisen by simply specifying how routing should be done.